People with a genetic mutation linked to cancer risk

 Other mutations: People with very rare mutations in PALB2, CHEK2, and ATM

 As multi-gene panel tests become more common, people are discovering they have mutations in genes that are not understood as well as BRCA.
 This can make it difficult to give patients accurate assessments of their cancer risk.
 For example, mutations in PALB2, CHEK2, and ATM are rare, but some specific changes in these genes are even less common.
-How can researchers study the cancer risks for people who carry rare mutations in these genes?
-This study's an international collaboration aiming to better understand the cancer risks of some PALB2, CHEK2, and ATM mutationsshows how difficult it can be to obtain enough data to provide accurate risk information.
-The findings are relevant only to the specific mutations in this paper and do not apply to all people with mutations in PALB2, CHEK2, or ATM.
+The goal of this international collaboration was to better understand the cancer risks of some very rare PALB2, CHEK2, and ATM mutations.
+The findings are relevant only to the specific mutations covered in this paper and do not apply to all people with mutations in PALB2, CHEK2, or ATM.
 (9/27/16)

 The breast, ovarian, and prostate cancer risks associated with rare mutations in PALB2, CHEK2, and ATM.